JHOW2004/blobfy/README.md

 ## Conclusion

-Blobify simplifies the process of working with binary data in JavaScript by providing an intuitive way to convert data into Blob objects.
+blobfy simplifies the process of working with binary data in JavaScript by providing an intuitive way to convert data into Blob objects.
 With its easy-to-use interface, you can seamlessly handle files, streams, and other binary data sources.
 Remember to close the Blob objects when you're done using them to free up resources.

 If you encounter any issues or have suggestions for improvement, feel free to [report them on GitHub](https://github.com/JHOW2004/blobfy.git).